-During the summer months, we make the trek to to Billericay Park mostly the splash pad and playground.
-But they have an awesome stroller-friendly multi-use path that run through wooded areas through parts of Billericay Park to Fishers High School.
-Much of the 3.5 mile trail is shaded and it’s an easy walk or ride for the whole family.
+During the summer months, we make the trek to the 44-acre Billericay Park mostly for the splash pad and playground.
+But they have an awesome stroller-friendly multi-use path that runs through wooded areas parts of Billericay Park to Fishers High School.
+Much of the 3.5-mile trail is shaded and it’s an easy walk or bike ride for the whole family.

 Brooks School Loop

 Brooks School Park is more than 16 acres of fun for the whole family!
-Aside from athletic fields and play spaces, the little kids will love the Born Learning Trail–an interactive trail designed with bright colors to lead young children along the path.
-For runners and bikers, the park has a quarter mile multi-use trail.
-Or spend time exploring their nature trails that overlook Mud Creek.
+Aside from athletic fields and play spaces, the little kids will love the Born Learning Trail, an interactive trail designed with bright colors to lead young children along the path.
+For runners and bikers, the park has a 4.5-mile loop.
+Or spend time exploring the nature trails that overlook Mud Creek.
 There is a cute little wooden bridge overlooking Mud Creek, with plenty of opportunities for creek stomping!

 Cheeney Creek Trail